 This new community center is expected to serve the public for the next 100 years with municipal services, gathering spaces, and places to socialize and engage in educational and other activities.
-This is the next phase of public investment in City Center, following the reconstruction of Market Street and the creation of City Center Park.
+This ongoing public investment in City Center, follows the reconstruction of Market Street and the creation of City Center Park.

 Floor Plans (subject to change)

 1st Floor - Welcome Desk, Senior Center (Living Room, Activity Room, Catering Kitchen), Library (Circulation, Living Room, Childrens collection), Auditorium

 2nd Floor - Library (Adult Collection including Digital Lab, and Teen Area)

 3rd Floor - City Offices and meeting spaces

 This project follows the TIF District project development process.

 The Council authorized a construction contract in the Fall of 2019, and the building is scheduled to be complete in the summer of 2021 (everyone will be invited to opening celebrations).